 In addition to treatment, we provide support services to improve your child’s overall health and wellness.

 - Care for the mind, body and spirit with biofeedback, yoga, meditation and massage

 Children deserve care from the most practiced specialists around, working as one team to deliver outstanding care.
 We bring together experts from oncology, hematology, specialized nurses, child life specialists, social workers and physical therapists to create a plan for initial treatment and ongoing after care to meet the specific needs of your child.

 The Cancer Center serves children from North Florida, South Georgia and beyond.
-Wolfson Children's is located on the south bank of the St. Johns River in downtown Jacksonville, and is connected to Nemours Children's Specialty Care via Kids Walk.
+Wolfson Children's is located on the south bank of the St. Johns River in downtown Jacksonville, and is connected to Nemours Children's Health via Kids Walk.
 Ronald McDonald House is next to Nemours.
 Follow-up care is provided at our Brunswick and Daytona specialty centers.